 Starring: Margot Robbie, Mary Elizabeth Winstead, Jurnee Smollett-Bell, Rosie Perez, Chris Messina, Ella Jay Basco and Ewan McGregor

 Find out even more about Birds of Prey here.

 Wonder Woman 1984 (June 5, 2020)

-Especially considering it was meant to come out this year (the release date was bumped from Nov.
-1 to June 5, 2020), we don't know all that much about the Wonder Woman sequel.
+Especially considering it was originally meant to be released already (the date was later bumped to June 5, 2020), we don't know all that much about the Wonder Woman sequel.
 Diana Prince (Gal Gadot) will return, as will Steve Trevor (Chris Pine), somehow.
 (He didn't make it out of the original movie alive, after all.)

 "Kristen was the perfect Cheetah," Jenkins told ET.
 "She was the perfect Barbara Minerva to come in and be someone who has great character, great depth, a funny friendship with Diana but then this potential to turn into something completely different.
 And, boy, did she nail it."